A tiny island on the edge of British Columbia’s Okanagan Lake, Rattlesnake Island has an unusual history and a very interesting one at that.

 An oasis on a very popular recreation lake, Rattlesnake Island enjoys many visitors during the summer.
 There are wonderful views towards both Peachland and Summerland as well as Okanagan Mountain Park behind it.

 On this beautiful November day (with a top temperature of 17c!), we spent a good couple of hours just exploring and taking in the lake panoramas.

 There are some great benefits to visiting Rattlesnake Island out of the main summer season.
 For one, we had the whole island to ourselves.
 The lake is also generally calmer outside of summer and we didn’t have any power boats zipping past on the water.
 What a peaceful experience!

 If you wondered what happened to Eddie Haymour by the way, he purchased some land opposite Rattlesnake Island in Peachland.
 He built a hotel there that is still operating today (under different ownership).

 Reluctant Dragon Cove

 While I have no idea of the origin of the name, the cove is a pretty little place with a rocky beach, an outhouse, a bench or two and a couple of spots to put up a tent.
 We had a picnic here before enjoying a good few hours of sunbathing.

 Half way across the lake the wind picked up and we found ourselves paddling a metre and a half wave swell.
 Not the best end to a day on the water, but a good bit of exercise after all that fun in the sun.

-There are numerous places along the highway either side of Peachland to park a vehicle for the day plus a couple of marinas and parks in Peachland itself.
+There are numerous places along the highway either side of Peachland to park a vehicle for the day.
+Another option would be to park at one of the marinas or parks in Peachland itself.

 Don’t leave your return journey too late in the day to avoid adverse weather conditions.
 Be aware though, that Okanagan Lake is at risk for sudden and drastic weather and wave changes at any time due to its large size.
 Always wear PFDs and take safety gear!